-SO-04 In order to promote correct conduct, the central compliance department organises training events for our employees on site.
-In 2014 and 2015 such events were held in all German Jungheinrich locations.
-In 2016, 14 compliance training events were organised, including in China, Italy and Thailand (2015: 22).
+so-04 In order to promote correct conduct, the central compliance department organises training events for our employees on site.
+In 2014 and 2015 such events were held at all German Jungheinrich locations.
+In 2017, 35 compliance training events were organised, including the United States, China and Germany (2016: 14).
 In addition to on-site events, Jungheinrich has also made various compliance e-learning modules available since 2016.
 These modules are available to the entire Group.
 In the coming years, we aim to gradually train all of our employees, continually offer courses and expand our training offer.
 The course content includes competition law, data protection and our Code of Conduct.
+We also regularly brief our Supervisory Board on issues relevant to compliance.

-In addition, we also keep our employees informed and make them aware of target group-specific compliance principles in various risk areas.
+In addition, we also keep our employees informed and make them aware of target Group-specific compliance principles in various risk areas.
 This covers, for instance, anti-corruption and competition law.
 The production plants and sales locations also organise more in-depth informational events with topics relevant to the location.
+We also obligate our business partners to adhere to the compliance requirements of Jungheinrich.